PranavBandi07/AI-chatbot-customer-support/README.md

 # AI-chatbot-customer-support
-This is the course for OOP(object oriented programming) by Pranav Bandi from
+This is the course for OOP(object oriented programming) by Pranav Bandi from EDIFU 24/2